Multidimensional Fourier series with quantum circuits: Multidimensional Fourier series with quantum circuits

 The $M$-dimensional Fourier series contains substantially more coefficients than a series with only one dimension.
 For a given degree $D \in \mathbb{N}$, the number of independent coefficients $c_{\Vec{\omega}}$ is

 As an example, for degree $D=1$ and data-dimension $M=2$, according to Eq. \eqref{eq:num_coef}, we have $5$ coefficients: $c_{00}, c_{01}, c_{10}, c_{11}, c_{-11}$, while the other ones are constrained by $c_{\omega_1 \omega_2} = c_{-\omega_1 -\omega_2}^*$.
-The degrees of freedom $\nu$ (abbreviated as d.o.f.) of the Fourier series are the number of independent variables needed to fully characterize a set of coefficients of a series with given degree $D$.
+The degrees of freedom $\nu$ (abbreviated as DOF) of the Fourier series are the number of independent variables needed to fully characterize a set of coefficients of a series with a given degree $D$.
 They account for the real and imaginary parts of each coefficient, except the one associated with the zero frequency, which only contains a real part.
-Therefore, the d.o.f. of an $M$-dimensional Fourier series are given by
+Therefore, the DOF of an $M$-dimensional Fourier series are given by

 Depending on the circuit ansatz, the number of layers required to achieve enough freedom to represent an arbitrary series will vary.
-In the following subsection, we propose three strategies: the Line, Parallel, and Mixed Ansatz.
+In the following subsection, we propose four strategies: the Line, Parallel, Mixed, and Super-parallel Ansatzes.
 We assume that the processing gates are general unitary transformations in all models.
 Hence, the number of parameters they contain is $N^2-1$, determined by the dimension of SU$(N)$, with $N=d^n$ being the dimension of the quantum circuit.
+We acknowledge that this approach may not be practical in terms of trainability.
+However, we utilize this strategy to explore the limits of the models.